Create Landing Pages that Convert

 The average conversion rate for landing pages is 2.35% across industries.
 Of those, 25% of sites have a conversion rate of 5.31% or above.
 The top 10% of sites have a conversion rate of 11.45% or higher.
-If your conversion rate isn’t reaching the high end of these percentages, we’ve got the best optimization strategies necessary to create a top-performing landing page that converts.
+If your conversion rate isn’t reaching the high end of these percentages, we have some key strategies to share that will help you create top-performing landing pages that convert.

 Eight Ways to Create a Landing Page that Converts

 Here are actionable tips to get your landing page to convert like the top 10%.

 Create a Good UX

 For an optimal user experience, follow the best design principles.
 Sometimes, even if your copy is good, a poor design can hurt your landing page conversion rate.

 What you need to do: Test different designs and tweak the highest-converting elements until you reach an ideal landing page look, feel, and experience.

 Lyft’s landing page is well-designed and well-balanced, with a good proportion of text and imagery.
 With a single-field form and a CTA that stands out, they make it easy for users to sign up right there and then.
 The page also includes a benefit-oriented headline, encouraging visitors to take the next step.